CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 Most of the contemporary buildings flank the cart track, which expands into a somewhat muddy main street as it ascends toward a dilapidated manor house situated on the eastern hillside of the town.
 As you draw near, you observe children at play on the town green, while townsfolk are preoccupied with their daily tasks, darting to and from shops.
 Many eyes briefly rise to acknowledge your presence but then return to their duties as you pass by.
 ```

-If Ulfric Brimward accompanies the party, add:
+If Ulfric Warwinter accompanies the party, add:

 ```
 Ulfric appears visibly more relaxed.